BeeyondCereal

 2. It makes a TON of food.
 This is one of our more expensive blog recipes, but we forgive it for the almost $20 price tag because it makes 16 or more servings.
 That's about 1 cup per person, so if served with other dishes, you could probably stretch it even further!

 3. Not very many dirty dishes after.
-You'll need one skillet to cook the bacon, brown the sausage, and saute the veggies (use that same pan), and then standard measuring cups, a cutting board, and a knife.
-Of course, you'll also need the baking dish/slow cooker, but it's really not that big of a mess when you're done.
-Always a bonus in my books!
+You'll need one skillet to cook the meat and sauté the veggies (use that same pan), and then you'll need measuring cups, a cutting board, and a knife.
+Plus a pan to cook it in.

 labeled ingredients needed to make apple pie baked beans.